-CyberLink PowerDirector has five separate editors to fit your editing requirements.
+CyberLink PowerDirector has six separate editors to fit your editing requirements.
 When you launch the program from the start menu, or the CyberLink PowerDirector shortcut on the desktop, you are prompted to choose one of the following editing modes:

-Note: before selecting your preferred editing mode, be sure to set the video aspect ratio for your project (16:9 or 4:3).
+Note: before selecting your preferred editing mode, be sure to set the video aspect ratio for your project (16:9, 4:3, or 9:16).

 - Full Feature Editor: select this option to enter the classic editing mode of CyberLink PowerDirector, where all of the program's features are available to you. - Easy Editor: if you are new to the editing process and not sure how or where to get started, then the Easy Editor can help.
 The Magic Movie Wizard takes you through a step-by-step process to import, style, adjust, and preview your finished movie, in just a few steps.
-You can then edit the created production, output it to a video file, or burn it to a disc. - Express Project: select this option to choose from a number of project templates that will help you speed up the editing process.
+You can then edit the created production, output it to a video file, or burn it to a disc. - 360° Editor: select this option to create a 360 virtual reality video.
+See 360° Media Files for information on importing these types of media files, or 360° Video Projects for information on how to edit them. - Express Project: select this option to choose from a number of project templates that will help you speed up the editing process.
 See Using an Express Project for more detailed information. - Theme Designer: in the Theme Designer you can customize the theme templates used in the Magic Movie Wizard to fit your specific project.
 See Using the Theme Designer for more information and detailed steps on using this feature. - Slideshow Creator: with the Slideshow Creator you can instantly turn your photos into a dynamic slideshow.
 Follow the steps in the Slideshow Creator to import your photos, add background music, and stylish slideshow templates.
 Once done, you can preview the slideshow, before outputting it as a video file or burning it to disc.